Skip to content

 const semaphore = new Semaphore([maxConcurrent]);

-The maxConcurrent parameter is optional, and defaults to 1 (making it an exclusive lock or binary semaphore).
-Use an integer value greater than one to limit how many times the code block can be simultaneously executing from separate iterations of the event loop.
+The maxConcurrent parameter is optional and defaults to 1 (making it an exclusive lock or binary semaphore).
+An integer greater than 1 can be used to allow multiple concurrent executions from separate iterations of the event loop.

 Acquire a lock